 Sturm Hall 367

-Latin America, comparative development, U.S.-cultural and intellectual history
+Latin America, comparative development, U.S.-Latin American relations, cultural and intellectual history

 Ph.D., Emory University, 2009

-My first book manuscript, recently published, examines the political and cultural debates involved in the promotion of fast-paced, state-led programs of development in Brazil in the aftermath of World War II.
+My book (Transforming Brazil: A History of National Development in the Postwar Era) examines the political and cultural debates involved in the promotion of fast-paced, state-led programs of development in Brazil in the aftermath of World War II.
 In a broader perspective, my research speaks to a larger intellectual agenda dealing with the dissemination of industrial projects in late-developing societies, and I am presently focused on investigating the history of developmental ideologies and multilateral developmental programs implemented in Latin America in the second half of the twentieth century.

 My research interests are closely tied to my pedagogical philosophy which seeks to answer some of the big questions involved in the broad patterns of development undergone by late-coming societies.
 My teaching experiences span into different fields and settings and I have taught both in Brazil and the United States.
 The list of courses I am currently teaching includes colonial and modern Latin American survey history courses, an introduction to Latin American studies through movies, a comparative history of Latin American development, the making of modern Brazil, cities in Latin America, and U.S-Latin American relations.